OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 ![](step_by_step_guide_files/figure-gfm/age_uncertainties_vis_lines-1.png)

-We can visualise all age-depth models together as the range of values.
+We can visualise all age-depth “possible ages” together as the range of values.
 Here, each line representing one sampled depth in our record.

 ``` r
 data_age_uncertainties %>%